 Physical requirements such as size, height, colour and location are very important.
 Products on which the bar codes do not comply may be rejected by customers or may cause inefficiency in the supply chain by not scanning.
-See Sections 15 and 16, pp. 35-37 and ensure that anyone printing bar codes for you is familiar with the information they contain.
-Note the contents of section 17, page 38.
+See Sections 15 and 16, pp. 35-37.
+Ensure that anyone printing bar codes for you is familiar with the information they contain.
+See Section 17 pp. 38-47.